SaminSarker05/ToTheMoon/README.md

 Taee - Attempted to implement the zooming in/out feature, ran into several problems.

 Samin - Changed the program layout, added grid lines, updated axis.

+6/7

+Taee - Fixed the trendline bug by increasing press area for a button

+Samin - Made the axis dissapear at certain point on screen

+6/8

+Taee -

+6/9

+Taee - Started developing simple moving average tool

+Samin - Helped Taee start developing new SMA tool